dan283/ShapeUp/README.md

-ShapeUp
+# shapekey_experiments
 Goal is a facial shape manager for Blender, for shapekey based facial rigs.
+One line at a time.

-Refactoring of the functioning prototype is in progress.
+So far I'm adding functions I'll need down the road.
+I also added a first, more or less functioning prototype.

 In the end it should handle correctives and inbetweens based on their naming, as well as have filtered UI lists, and handle import and export of shapes.